emeb/ch32v003fun/examples/ws2816cdemo/README.md

 ## Use
 Flash this code to the ch32v003f4u6_with_wsleds board.
-Observe that the white PC0 led flashes about 1Hz and the six RGB LEDs light up in six different colors.
+Observe that the white PC0 led flashes about 1Hz and the six RGB LEDs light up in six different colors that slowly rotate around the color wheel.